Romulo-Moraes/Assembly-Toolkit/2. Registers/README.md

 Is important to say that the size of the registers respect the word's size of the CPU's architecture, but is possible access just a part of a data register for example, like the first half or the first 1/4, etc...

-Now that you know all types of registers is the time of reveal their names, it can be tough at the begin because all of them has just 3 characters and doesn't refer to anything but you'll get it soon.
+Now that you know all types of registers is the time of reveal their names, it can be tough at the begin because a great part of them has just 3 characters and some of them don't refer to anything, but you'll get it soon.

 ```txt
 Data: {